 When the Taxpayer Advocacy Office accepts your case, it uses its independent judgment to determine the appropriate outcome of the case.
 It then discusses the case on your behalf with the concerned officials at the Internal Revenue Service.
 Since the TAS officials are well-versed with tax laws and IRS procedures, having a taxpayer advocate by your side offers a level playing field with your taxman.
 The process ensures that your issue gets the attention, time, and expertise it deserves.

-Depending upon the case, you may even qualify for an installment payment plan or an offer in compromise to settle your tax debt.
+Depending upon the case, you may even qualify for an installment payment plan or an offer in compromise to settle your back taxes.
 However, note that getting a taxpayer advocate to handle your issue is no guarantee that you will always get the desired outcome.

 Before you approach the taxpayer advocacy office, it’s advisable that you discuss the problem with your tax adviser.
 In addition to guiding you on whether your tax issue is suitable to be referred to a taxpayer advocate, an experienced tax counselor could improve the chances of getting your request accepted by the Taxpayer Advocate Service.